edleeniko/DAFKiller-NightBuild/README.md

 - The ability to change the configuration of the truck
 - Possibility to check the correspondence of mileage between control units
 - Ability to work with the truck through a remote connection: diagnostics & programming
+- Ability to work with many diagnostic devices like Softing, Ford VCM2, GM MDI and others
 - ✨Magic ✨

 ## Screenshots